mysysadmin-ltd/puppet-projects/README.md

 * `vhost_name`: The name for the Name-base Virtual Host to respond for (default: the vhost key).
 * `ssl`: Enable SSL? (default: no).
 * `altnames`: List of serveraliases to respond to (default: []).
+* `docroot`: alternative directory under <basedir>/var/ to use as the docroot.
+Default: www

 ### Tomcat